-Let’s start off by remembering just how vital water is to the human body.
-2nd only to oxygen, we cannot live without water for more than a few days.
-Water is necessary for all of the systems of the body to function and dehydration will cause a loss of function.
-With extreme dehydration the systems shut down and eventually lead to death.
+According to NovaGenix, a good start to maintain hormonal balance is to remember just how vital water is to our body.
+Second only to oxygen, we cannot live without water for more than a few days.
+Water is a crucial element for all systems of the body to function, and as a result dehydration will cause a loss of function in all systems of the body.

 The Digestive System and Metabolism

-The digestive system allows us to break down the food we eat into its various parts; proteins; sugars; fats and so on; so that we can use it for energy.
-We call this process metabolism – a series of metabolic chemical reactions that turn food into a useable fuel, split into its various nutrients, vitamins and minerals.
-Water is the medium needed for all of these chemical reactions to occur.
+The digestive system breaks down the food we eat into various components that we need ie. proteins, sugars, fats etc so that we can use it for energy, repair and growth.
+This process is called metabolism, it’s a series of metabolic chemical reactions that turn food into a useable fuel, split into its various nutrients, vitamins and minerals.
+Water is a crucial medium necessary for all of these chemical reactions to occur.
 Consider what you are putting in your body, make sure to eat natural protein like steak, but is tri tip healthy?

-So presuming that we have some water in the body for metabolism, we then need water in the bloodstream to allow delivery of these nutrients to the tissues that need them.
-The blood is approximately 92% water so even slight dehydration in the body will result in a reduction of the water content of blood which means that the circulatory system is not able to deliver nutrients as efficiently and therefore we don’t work as effectively because we’re not getting the energy where it’s needed.
+We need water in the bloodstream to deliver the nutrients we have broken down to the tissues that need them.
+The blood is approximately 92% water so even slight dehydration can result in a reduction of the water content of the blood.
+This means that the circulatory system is not able to deliver nutrients as efficiently, therefore we don’t work as effectively because we’re not getting necessary energy and nutrients to where they are needed.

-Another important function of the blood is the transportation of waste materials away from the tissue via the veins.
-As each cell uses the necessary molecules delivered to it, it creates waste products given off as part of the metabolic reaction.
-Waste products might include CO2 and lactic acid for instance.
-Once again, dehydration would cause the body to not remove waste products from the cells as effectively creating a build up of toxins in the body which is going to lead us to not feel very well.
-Anyone remember Britney Spears’ song ‘Toxic’?
-Never a good look.
+Another extremely important function of the blood is to transport waste materials out of our bodies tissues.
+As each cell uses the necessary molecules delivered to it, it creates waste products given off as part of our metabolic reaction.
+Waste products can include CO2 and lactic acid for instance.
+Once again, dehydration causes the body to be inefficient at removing waste products from the cells.

-Whereas the heart pumps fresh oxygenated blood through the arteries and the arteries themselves have contractile tissue in their walls to squeeze the blood along, the venous and lymphatic systems require compression of the surrounding skeletal muscles (which occurs through movement) to pump the blood and lymph along their respective vessels.
-This is why moving our body is as important as water as without movement there is no skeletal muscle contraction and movement of venous blood and lymph.
-Learning good body mechanics is part of what happens in an Alexander technique lesson so please get in touch with Cal Savage if you’d like to make an appointment.
+Our heart pumps fresh oxygenated blood through our arteries to the whole body, and the arteries themselves have a muscular wall that squeezes the blood out to the extremities.
+On the other hand the venous and lymphatic systems require compression of the surrounding skeletal muscles (which occurs through movement) to pump the blood and lymph along their respective vessels on the return to the heart.
+This is why movement is so important as making sure we are well hydrated, as without movement there is no skeletal muscle contraction and as a result restricted movement of venous blood and lymph.

 Valves, Veins and Deep Vein Thrombosis

-Both the venous system and the lymphatic system operate in only one direction due to a series of valves along the length of the vessels which prevent the blood or lymph from flowing backwards.
-When we are immobile, even sitting at our desks for long periods, we get slow blood flow which we call venous stasis.
-One of the serious problems that can arise from venous stasis and lack of movement is a deep vein thrombosis (DVT) which is essentially a blockage caused by pooling of blood between the valves.
-You may have heard of DVT in relation to long-haul flights and many of us are aware of preventative methods such as compression stockings and, most importantly, regularly moving about the cabin to keep the blood circulating but why is it we don’t take the same advice when we are at work all day?
-Often we may be spending upwards of 8 hours sitting at the desk.
-I’m regularly surprised that some of my remedial massage clients will ‘pop back to the office’ after their 7pm massage appointment – 8 hours sitting is a conservative figure – in fact, if we count the journey in the car or the train in the morning, the journey home at the end of the day and then to relax we might sit some more in front of the TV in the evening we’re really racking up the hours!
-At least with an Alexander technique lesson I can teach you to sit with more ease and comfort – but that’s not to say we should!
+The venous system operates in only one direction (back to the heart) due to a series of valves along the length of the vessels.
+When we are immobile, even sitting at our desks for long periods, we slow our blood flow which we call venous stasis.
+One serious problem that can arise from venous stasis and lack of movement is a deep vein thrombosis (DVT) which is essentially a blockage caused by pooling and clotting of blood between the valves.
+You may have heard of DVT in relation to long-haul flights, and many of us are aware of preventative methods such as compression stockings and, most importantly, regularly moving about the cabin to keep the blood circulating, but why is it we don’t take the same advice when we are at work all day?

-So I hope by now it is more apparent that both water and movement are essential for the health of muscles, joints and the spine through the necessary delivery of nutrients and the removal of waste.
-So let’s move on to how do we know we’re dehydrated?
+So how do we know we’re dehydrated?
 Well of course we may feel thirsty.
-However by the time we notice that we are thirsty we are already dehydrated.
-It’s better to keep yourself topped up by drinking little and often rather than guzzling a load when we feel thirsty.
-Good water habits are essential – keep a bottle on your desk and sip throughout the day – you’ll be more inclined to drink it if it’s there in front of you.
-And make sure you drink extra water if you go to the gym at lunchtime – you’ll need the extra water for your muscles to work so the better hydrated you are, the better your workout and the more effective your time spent in the gym!
-We can often mistake thirst for hunger too so the bonus is that keeping yourself topped up with fluids can help with weight loss as there is less tendency to snack unnecessarily!
-This is also going to help with digestion.
-With better hydration the easier it is for food to travel along the gut and the easier to pass stools – you should be getting logs not pebbles!
+However by the time we notice that we are thirsty we are often already partially dehydrated.
+It’s better to keep yourself topped up by drinking small amounts and often rather than guzzling a load when we feel thirsty.
+Good water habits are essential, keep a bottle on your desk and sip throughout the day, you’ll be more inclined to drink it if it’s there in front of you.
+And make sure you drink extra water if you go to the gym at lunchtime.